 • Featuring: Backpacking, Climbing, Kayaking, Canoeing, and Multi-sport trips designed for 12-18 year olds

-• Explore the White Mountains, Maine, and New York on a summer adventure
+•Explore the White Mountains, Maine, and New York on a summer adventure

 Questions?
 See our FAQ Page for more info!

 We offer exciting, rewarding outdoor adventure education for youth ages 12-18 ranging in length from 5-20 days.
-Teen Wilderness Adventures combine one or more outdoor activities--like hiking, rock climbing, backpacking, kayaking, canoeing, rafting, and mountain biking--with spectacular destinations.
+Teen Wilderness Adventures combine one or more outdoor activities--like hiking, rock climbing, backpacking, kayaking, canoeing, rafting, --with spectacular destinations.
 Group size on our programs ranges from 6 to 10, and each of our trips has at least two instructors at all times.
 Teen Wilderness Adventures participants learn valuable wilderness skills and develop essential life skills.
 This unique combination fosters an appreciation for the environment, develops self-esteem, instills a spirit of adventure, and promotes teamwork, friendship, and a sense of community through memorable wilderness experiences.

 AMC's professional instructors are dedicated, energetic, and talented leaders experienced in working with youth.
-All of our instructors are certified in wilderness medicine and trained in water safety, and have strong backcountry skills.
+All of our instructors are certified in wilderness medicine, trained in water safety, and have strong backcountry skills.
 They come from a wide variety of backgrounds and life experiences and are committed to providing youth with a fun and educational excursion in the outdoors while maximizing the safety of all participants.

 All of our programs offer fun and adventure, but choosing the best program is as individual as each participant.

 Offers a taste of several skills and experiences while maintaining a sense of a longer expedition.
-Ranging from 5 to 14 days in length, these Adventures combine activities like hiking, backpacking, canoeing, rock climbing, and whitewater.
+Ranging from 5 to 10 days in length, these adventures combine activities like hiking, backpacking, canoeing, rock climbing, and whitewater.
 If you're new to the fun of outdoor pursuits or think a more relaxed pace is for you, try our 2 Intro Adventures that sample hiking, canoeing, and rock climbing at an introductory level.